akramawardhana/libs/README.md

 ## License

-This code is subject to [MIT](https://rawgit.com/Mikhus/canvas-gauges/master/LICENSE) license.
+This code is subject to [MIT Working collaboration with akramawardhana.](https://rawgit.com/Mikhus/canvas-gauges/master/LICENSE) license.